JaniHarkonen/DumpEmSuite/README.md

 WorkspaceModel, those functions have to be replaced with SQLite requests.
 To avoid problems in the future, creating an API of sorts that will function as a separation between the database and the UI will be considered.
 There also has to be a separate Database Controller object, that will be used to execute queries through the API.

+### 22.5.2022
+SQLite3 has now been implemented as the method of external storage.
+From this point on, workspaces will be stored entirely within SQLite database files (db).
+An "interface" has also been implemented to facilitate the communication between the external storage handler and the application front-end.
+This was done to avoid having to re-write parts of React-elements in the future, in case other means of external storage are implemented.
+Instead, WorkspaceManager — the "interface" — will be utilized by the
+React-components to make requests to the DatabaseController, which in turn is in charge of querying the database.
+The DatabaseController is the part of the application "back-end" that handles the actual communication with the database, including establishing/closing connection, sending fetch/post/delete -typed queries and returning result sets of completed queries.

+The implementation of SQLite wasn't without problems.
+Initially, SQLite3-library was used low-level communication layer between the application "back-end" and the database.
+However, the asynchronous nature of SQLite3 proved it difficult to use in tandem with React's states.
+All logic regarding result handling had to be delegated into a callback function separate from the function where the query requests were made, even though it was often the case that the results from the query were to be used in the code immediately after.
+SQLite3 would've imposed inefficiencies in processing as well as lead to much confusion while debugging.
+To avoid asynchronicity, better-sqlite3-library was chosen. better-sqlite3 functions almost exactly like SQLite3, however all functions relative to the project are handled synchronously, thus making better-sqlite3 the superior solution.

+Next, the development will focus on further integration between the application and SQLite.
+A more critical look is also taken at the existing architecture decisions on the React-side.